SubhajitTechwriter/documentation/README.md

-# documentation
+# Documentation
-SL product docs
+SnapLogic in-app documentation for Flows and Pattern Catalog